 In walking from the Fort to the stage area for Gary Sinise’s pre-parade events, I had a hard time keeping pace with this 93-year-old.
 He’s fit, trim, and obviously a man with a purpose.
 Or several of them.
 He said that he’d lost his wife of 65 years the previous year and I asked how he stayed married for that long.
 He had three pieces of advice: respect each other, give space to your partner, and provide support.
 Sounds good to me.

 Please visit his website, read his blogs and assist his current work.

 Gary Sinise Foundation

 Gary Sinise was the Grand Marshall for the parade and gave a brief and humble speech.
 I learned that one of the reasons he created his foundation was that in addition to his dad, he had two uncles in the military.
 If you want to understand more about the vast reach of this foundation (nine different programs!), please watch the YouTube Video and check out the foundation’s site.

 We say thank you and hear…

-Something that strikes me when I meet our World War II Veterans or watch an interview with them is that in response to our thanks they frequently respond, “I wish I could have done more.”
+Something that strikes me when meeting World War II Veterans, or watching an interview, is that in response to our thanks they respond, “I wish I could have done more.”